stikkireddy/mlflow-extensions/README.md

 ## Overview

-The goal of this project is to extend the capabilities of MLflow to support additional features such as testing pyfunc in databricks notebooks, and deploy complex llm server infrastructure such as vllm, sglang, ollama, etc.
+The goal of this project is to make deploying any large language model, or multi modal large language models a simple three-step process.

+1. Download the model from hf or any other source.
+2. Register the model with mlflow.
+3. Deploy the model using the mlflow serving infrastructure. (e.g. Databricks)

 ## Features